 An energy bar is a go-to snack for any activity.
 Packed with nutrients and vitamins, these are the perfect meal replacements.
 Gouri’s Goodies Energy Bars are packed with almonds, a variety of seeds, natural sugars, and healthy oats & chocolate (depending on the options you select!).
 Grab yourself the Assorted Energy Bars Pack with 6 variants and 2 units of each type, you have yourself a flavour menu to choose from – Palm Jaggery & Honey, Oats & Almond, Belgian Dark Chocolate, Belgian Milk Chocolate, Belgian Dark Chocolate Orange & the Dates & Chia.
 Purely artisanal & produced in small batches, these bars are packed with nutrition and are a perfect snack for your road-trip with the right combination of crunchiness and sweetness!

 Make your own Drive Mix

 A trail mix is a combination of granola, dried fruit, nuts and chocolate, a perfectly prepared to-go snack.
 As the word ‘trail’ was used as a snack for people that go on treks and trails, a Drive Mix is what we recommend you prepare for a road trip.
 Skip the store-bought and mass-produced trail mix and make your own with a combination of Gouri’s artisanal products.
-Here’s how – Chop up a Belgian Dark Chocolate Orange Bar into tiny bits, mix with a Crushed Happy Ladoo (of your choice) and toss around with 1 or 2 cups of the Rice Power Cereal – the perfect mix of sweetness, fruitiness, seeds and a rice-powered crunch!
+Here’s how – Chop up a Belgian Dark Chocolate Orange Bar into tiny bits, mix with a Crushed Energy Balls (of your choice) and toss around with 1 or 2 cups of the Rice Power Cereal – the perfect mix of sweetness, fruitiness, seeds and a rice-powered crunch!

 Cereal & Milk?
 This is how to do it!